The Mandatory Auditor’s Report (MAR) – Groundwater and Landfill Gas

 Landfill gas has also been identified outside of individual landfill cells, however, it is currently contained within the Tamala Park site boundary as required by DWER licence conditions.

-Recommendations arising from the MAR and the MRC’s response to them
+Recommendations arising from the MAR and MRC’s response to them

 Restrictions